A note on quantum expanders: Summary and perspectives

 One open question at this point is: how to generalize the results we have obtained here for random matrices $W_s$ with independent entries to the case of correlated entries?
 Indeed, the operator norm estimate from \cite{vanHandel,vanHandel2} that we use does not require independent entries.
 We only add this assumption to be able to get an optimal estimate without technical considerations.
 But the trade-off between correlation and moment control would be interesting to study.
-For instance, the same spectral gap scaling as the one we get is known to hold when the $W_s$'s are independent uniformly distributed unitaries \cite{hastings2007,pisier2014}.
+For instance, the same spectral gap scaling as the one we get is known to hold when the $W_s$'s are independent uniformly distributed unitaries \cite{hastings2007,pisier2014,timhadjelt2024}.
 One can wonder whether this setting (where all moments are tightly controlled) could be treated with our approach, and whether the result could be extended to the case of independent unitaries distributed according to more general measures, which are known to somehow resemble the uniform measure.
-Examples include approximate $t$-design measures (which are by definition such that their moments up to order $t$ are close to those of the uniform measure), the uniform measure on sub-groups of the unitary group (which have been shown to have moments that can be compared to those of the uniform measure in a systematic way \cite{bordenave2024}), etc.
+Examples include approximate $t$-design measures (which are by definition such that their moments up to order $t$ are close to those of the uniform measure), the uniform measure on sub-groups of the unitary group (which have been shown to have moments that can be compared to those of the uniform measure in a systematic way \cite{bordenave2024}), etc. In fact, the case of $t$-design measures has been recently studied in \cite{lancien2024}, while this work was in its reviewing process.
+It has been proven there that sampling Kraus operators from a $2$-design measure is enough to obtain with high probability an optimal expander (and more generally that sampling Kraus operators from a $2t$-design measure is enough to obtain with high probability an optimal so-called $t$-copy tensor product expander).

 Another interesting generalization would be to look at models of random quantum channels that have a particular symmetry, and thus a degenerate largest eigenvalue.
 Particularly relevant examples that have been studied in the past include the cases where Kraus operators are tensor power matrices \cite{hastings2009,harrow2009} or permutation matrices \cite{bordenave2019}.
 In physics, quantum channels whose Kraus operators are invariant under the action of a given group are ubiquitous, for instance when describing many-body quantum systems that have a local symmetry.
 It would be interesting to understand how the spectral gap of such channels typically scales, as this would give us information on how fast the correlations in such systems typically decay.